Table of contents

 For direct sowing in the bed, the seeds can be sown in 2-3 cm deep grooves every 40-50 cm in a row with a distance of 4 cm between the rows.
 Often not all beans germinate, so to be on the safe side you can always plant two beans directly next to each other.
 Then water well and keep moist during the germination phase.
 The young plants should be mounded up to increase stability and stimulate root growth.
 Bush beans need the most water during the period from flowering to fruiting.
 You should also hoe them regularly and loosen the soil.
 5

 Depending on the variety, bush beans can be harvested after about 6 weeks.
 4 Wax beans are tastiest after they turn from green to yellow.
 Yellow beans should be harvested when the seeds have not yet pushed through the shell and the pod breaks cleanly when bent.
-The younger the pods, the more tender the beans taste.
+The younger the pods are, the more tender the beans taste.
 You can harvest the pod by carefully snapping off the stem with your fingers.
 You can also cut it off with sharp scissors.
 Regularly harvesting the bean plants promotes fruit setting and thus the formation of new fruit.
 4.5

 Further information